coreymaldonado/book-bot-project/README.md

-# book-bot-project
+# bookbot
-A python project that takes a book as an input and runs various analyses on it
+A python project that takes text (i.e. a book) as an input and runs various analyses on it